KrisPiters/ros_workshop/exercises/part1.md

 ```
 rostopic pub -r 10 /turtle1/cmd_vel geometry_msgs/Twist "{linear: {x: 2.0}, angular: {z: 1.8}}"
 ```
-- How does it compare to next command?
+- How does it compare to this command?
 ```
 rostopic pub -r 10 /turtle1/cmd_vel geometry_msgs/Twist '[2.0, 0.0, 0.0]' '[0.0, 0.0, 1.8]'
 ```
-So far we have only used one application with only one node.
+So far we only used one application with only one node.
 In practice, an application will consist of several nodes.
-We have moved the turtle using ROS commands from the terminal.
+We moved the turtle using ROS commands from the terminal.
 That is enough to test the node, but of course it is not an integrated application.
 Suppose we want to control the turtle with the arrow keys of the keyboard.
-For this we will use another node that will convert input from the keyboard into control commands for the turtle.
+We will use another node to make this possible.
+This new node will convert input from the keyboard into control commands for the turtle.

 Use a new terminal to start the *turtle_teleop_key* node from the *turtlesim* package.
 You will probably know how to do that by now.